In this Stash review, I'll give you all the cold hard facts and you can decide if it's better for you than Acorns. (Read our full Acorns review here.)

 Stash tailors your educational content based on the information that you provide when getting started.

 Understanding your investments will set you up to be a successful investor over the long-term.

 Stash does an excellent job at cutting through complicated concepts and terms making investing easy for anyone to understand.

 There are also question mark symbols throughout the platform that launch quick definitions or explanations.

-All of these feature are important because users are the ones responsible for building their portfolio based on suggestions for Stash.
+All of these feature are important because users are the ones responsible for building their portfolio based on suggestions from Stash.

 The Smart-Save tool helps users create better savings habits.

 When the tool identifies an opportunity to save, it automatically moves that money into your Stash account.

 Transfers are only made when possible and will not overdraft your bank account.

 There are no minimum balance requirements.
 No minimum balance requirements mean that your account will not incur fees for going below a certain threshold.